Prajwal208V/PreapBytes/react/README.md

 we are not using onChange function to govern the changes made to the input element.
 Instead, we are using ref to access the value of the input element.

 <img width="500" height="250" style="text-align=:center" src="https://user-images.githubusercontent.com/92531202/164886613-a313d0b0-c663-43a1-b57a-3fe9e073965b.png" >
 )

 👽router
-👉react router? 🦖  The react-router-dom is the package that is used in React apps for routing.
+👉react router? 🦖  The 'react-router-dom' is the package that is used in React apps for routing.
 -react router is a standard library for routing in React.
 It enables the navigation among views of various components in a React Application, allows changing          the browser URL, and keeps the UI in sync with the URL.
 -React Router is dynamic and  client-side routing, allows us to build a single-page web application with navigation without the page refreshing as the user            navigates.React Router uses component structure to call components, which display the appropriate information.
 -React Router plays an important role to display multiple views in a single page application.
 Without React Router, it is not possible to display multiple            views in React applications.
 -Sometimes a URL like can match more than one route pattern.
 React Router ranks our routes and picks the best one. this is the router-6 feature

 The main Components of React Router are:
 -BrowserRouter:BrowserRouter is a router implementation that uses the HTML5 history API(pushState, replaceState and the popstate event) to keep your UI in            sync with the URL.
 It is the parent component that is used to store all of the other components.

 -Routes:The Routes component looks through all of its child routes and it displays ranks  routes and picks the best one one whose path matches the                   current URL.
 -switch v/s routes:Routes are chosen based on the best match instead of being traversed in order.
-                                      The switch component looks through all of its child routes and it displays the first one whose path matches the current URL.
+-The switch component looks through all of its child routes and it displays the first one whose path matches the current URL.
 -Route: Route is the conditionally shown component that renders some UI when its path matches the current URL.
 -Link & NavLink: Link component is used to create links to different routes and implement navigation around the application.
 It works like HTML anchor tag.
 >When we use the NavLink as a tag, it automatically inherit an active class when clicked.
 On the other hand, the Link tag does now have an active class                when clicked.
-             >The Link component is used to navigate the different routes on the site.
-But NavLink is used to add the style attributes to the active routes.
+>The Link component is used to navigate the different routes on the site.But NavLink is used to add the style attributes to the active routes.
 >ability to set an "activeClassName" and "activeStyle" on NavLink, is there any reason to use NavLink over Link 🦖 <Link to="/">Home</Link>
-                🦖 <NavLink exact activeClassName="active" activeStyle={{color:'red',background:'red',}} to="/">Home </NavLink>
+  🦖 <NavLink exact activeClassName="active" activeStyle={{color:'red',background:'red',}} to="/">Home </NavLink>   it is v5 feature

 Scaler(
 React Router refers to the standard library used for routing in React.
 It permits us for building a single-page web application in React with navigation without even  refreshing the page when the user navigates.
 It also allows to change the browser URL and will keep the user interface in sync with the URL.
 React Router will make use of the component structure for calling the components, using which appropriate information can be shown.
 Since React is a component-based framework, it’s not necessary to include and use this package.
 Any other compatible routing library would also work with React.
 The major components of React Router
-  -BrowserRouter: It is a router implementation that will make use of the HTML5 history API (pushState, popstate, and event replaceState) for keeping your UI to be in sync     with the URL.
+-BrowserRouter: (is the router implementation for HTML5 browsers (vs Native)),for keeping our UI to be in sync with the URL.
 It is the parent component   useful in    storing all other components.
-  -Routes: It is a newer component that has been introduced in the React v6 and an upgrade of the component.
+-Routes:Routes are chosen based on the best match instead of being traversed in order.
-  -Route: It is considered to be a conditionally shown component and some UI will be rendered by this whenever there is a match between its path and the current URL.
+-Route:(is the conditionally shown component based on matching a path to a URL.)It is considered to be a conditionally shown component and some UI will be rendered by this whenever there is a match between its path and the current URL.
-  -Link: It is useful in creating links to various routes and implementing navigation all over the application.
+-Link:It is useful in creating links to various routes and implementing navigation all over the application.
 It works similarly to the anchor tag in HTML
  )
+ topics:- 1.nested route 2. dynamic route
  👉 router hooks:
-                  1.useNavigate() -It helps to go to the specific URL, forward or backward pages.
+   1.useNavigate() -It helps to go to the specific URL,forward or backward pages.(it is a new hook introduced in React Router v6 and it is extremely useful and easy    to use.)
-                  2.
+     Uses:
+          Go to the previous or next pages
+          Redirect user to a specific Url

  👽REDUX:
  https://dook.pro/blog/technology/39-redux-vs-react-context-which-one-is-the-right-winner